coder285-hub/Kartiks-projects/sql-project/DESIGN.md

 * Security Concerns: Ensuring strong security measures is crucial because the database interacts with several components and external integrations.
 There are serious dangers associated with poor access control, vulnerabilities in external APIs, and data breaches.
 These issues call for ongoing monitoring and fixes.

 * Regarding Costs: There may be extra expenses associated with implementing advanced optimizations and integrations, such as those related to development, software licensing, and hardware.
-It is crucial to strike a balance between cost-effectiveness and performance gains, particularly
+It is crucial to strike a balance between cost-effectiveness and performance gains, particularly.